 ISO 27001 compliance standard is highly adopted across multiple organizations.
 If you are using Azure today, Microsoft has already integrated ISO 27001 in various cloud services to make sure your organization meets this regulatory standard.

-Microsoft announced a series of built-in Blueprints Architectures that can be leveraged during your cloud-adoption journey.
+Microsoft announced a series of built-in Blueprints Architectures that can be leveraged during your cloud adoption journey.
 The ISO 27001 Shared Services Blueprint is already available to your Azure tenant.
 Simply navigate to the Blueprints page, click “Create blueprint”, and choose the ISO27001 Shared Services blueprint from the list as shown below.
-The ISO 27001 blueprint is designed to help you deploy production ready, secure end-to-end solutions in one click.
+The ISO 27001 blueprint is designed to help you deploy production-ready, secure end-to-end solutions in one click.

-Security Center – Regulatory compliance
+Microsoft Defender for Cloud – Regulatory compliance

 Azure Security Center helps streamline the process for meeting regulatory compliance requirements, using the Regulatory compliance dashboard.
 In the Security Center main menu, under POLICY & COMPLIANCE select Regulatory compliance dashboard.

-You can see that ISO 27001 compliance is also supported as regulatory standard.
+You can see that ISO 27001 compliance is also supported as a regulatory standard.
 You will see the list of all controls for that standard.
 For the applicable controls, you can view the details of passing and failing assessments associated with that control.
 Some controls are grayed out.
 These controls do not have any Security Center assessments associated with them.
 You need to analyze the requirements for these and assess them in your environment on your own.
 Some of these may be process-related and not technical.